The Grammys ended in controversy, again. Here’s what to know

 Styles won for his third album, “Harry’s House,” and even he seemed surprised when his name was called.

-The British pop star was competing again other giants in the industry: acts like ABBA, Adele, Bad Bunny, Brandi Carlile, Coldplay, Lizzo, Kendrick Lamar, and Beyoncé.
+The British pop star was competing against other giants in the industry: acts like ABBA, Adele, Bad Bunny, Brandi Carlile, Coldplay, Lizzo, Kendrick Lamar, and Beyoncé.

 While accepting the award, he said, “This is really, really kind.
 I’m so, so grateful… I’m just so — This doesn’t happen to people like me very often.
 And this is so, so nice.
 Thank you very, very much.”